A Simple Data Augmentation for Feature Distribution Skewed Federated Learning: Experiments

-\textbf{FedRDN vs. FedRDN-V} \quad To deeply explore FedRDN, we develop a variant, FedRDN-V. Instead of randomly transforming, it transforms the images with the average mean $\hat{u}$ and standard deviation $\hat{\sigma}$ of all clients during training and testing phases:
+{\textbf{FedRDN vs. FedRDN-V.}} To deeply explore FedRDN, we develop a variant, FedRDN-V. Instead of randomly transforming, it transforms the images with the average mean $\hat{u}$ and standard deviation $\hat{\sigma}$ of all clients during training and testing phases:

-The results of comparison over three datasets are presented in Table~\ref{tab:table4}.
+This degenerates into traditional data normalization with the hyper-parameter $\hat{u}$ and $\hat{\sigma}$.
+The results of the comparison over three datasets are presented in Table~\ref{tab:table4}.
 Apparently, FedRDN-V yields a significant drop compared with our method.
 This indicates the effectiveness of our method is not from the traditional data normalization but augmenting samples with the information from the multiple real local distributions.
-By this, each local model will be more generalized instead of biasing in skewed underlying distribution.
+By this, each local model will be more generalized instead of biasing in skewed underlying distributions.

-\textbf{Robust to Local Epochs} \quad To explore the robustness of FedRDN for different local epochs, we tune the local epochs from the \{1, 5, 10, 15, 20\} and evaluate the performance of the learned model.
-The results are presented in Fig~\ref{fig:local}.
-Generally, more epochs of local training will increase the discrepancy under data heterogeneity, leading to slower convergence, which degrades the performance at the same communication rounds.
+{\textbf{Robust to Local Epochs.}} To explore the robustness of FedRDN for different local epochs, we tune the local epochs from the \{1, 5, 10, 15, 20\} and evaluate the performance of the trained model.
+The results are presented in Fig.~\ref{fig:local}.
+Generally, more epochs of local training will increase the discrepancy under non-IID data, leading to slower convergence, which degrades the performance at the same communication rounds.
 The result of FedAvg validates this.
 By contrast, our method can obtain consistent improvements with different settings of local epochs.
-Moreover, our approach has stable performance across different local epoch settings due to effectively addressing the data heterogeneity.
+Moreover, our approach has stable performance across different local epoch settings due to effectively addressing feature shift.

-\textbf{Feature Distribution} \quad To yield more insights about FedRDN, we utilize T-SNE~\cite{van2008visualizing} , a popular tool, to visualize the features of the global model before and after augmentation.
-Specifically, we visualize the features of test samples for each client and the results are shown in Fig~\ref{fig:tsne}.
-Apparently, FedRDN can help learn a more consistent feature distribution for different clients, while the learned feature of FedAvg is obviously biased, \textit{e.g.}, client 2 (DSLR).
-This validates what we previously stated: \textbf{\textit{FedRDN is beneficial to learn more generalized features}}.
+{\textbf{Varying Architectures.}} To validate the robustness of our method for different network architectures, we conduct additional experiments for different input-level augmentation methods using ResNet-18~\cite{he2016deep} on Office-Caltech-10.
+We only change the network and do not alter any other experimental setup.
+The results are presented in Table~\ref{tab:vary}.
+Due to the small size of the dataset, the performance of ResNet-18 is not as good as that of AlexNet.
+This is consistent with the findings reported in~\cite{zhuang2023normalization}.
+However, the results still show the consistent improvements obtained through our proposed augmentation approach, indicating its strong robustness and adaptability for different network architectures.